 Roasted Balsamic Root Vegetables with Basil Almond Pesto

 Simple, colourful, and delicious!
-This root vegetable dish featuring carrots, parsnips, and sweet potatoes is topped with a fresh basil pesto!
+This roasted root vegetables side dish features carrots, parsnips, and sweet potatoes and topped with a fresh basil pesto!

 Plus, although these root vegetables are described as fall-winter vegetables (when they are in peak season), they are veggies that are conveniently available year-round at general grocery stores.

 I hope you enjoy this recipe for Roasted Balsamic Root Vegetables with Basil Almond Pesto!

 Carrots: Sweet and earthy.
 Other than it’s most common colour, orange, carrots can range from red to yellow, pink, white, or purple… so pretty.